Baby Coyotes: 9 Questions and Answers

 As we stated earlier if you find a baby coyote, you shouldn’t disturb it as it is completely possible that the coyote hasn’t been abandoned and one of the parents is in close proximity.
 It isn’t recommended that humans try to tame or domesticate wild animals.

 With that said sometimes baby coyotes get lost or separated from the pack.
-If you are sure the coyote is abandoned you can call the local forest ranger or animal control to get advice on what should be done and to ensure you are not violating any local laws.
+If you are sure the coyote is abandoned you can call the local forest ranger or animal control to get advice on what should be done and to ensure you are not violating local laws.

-What Do Baby Coyotes Eat and Can You Feed Them?
+What Do Baby Coyotes Eat, and Can You Feed Them?

 For the first 3 weeks or so the coyote pup lives on the mother’s milk.
-After this time they will start eating some solid food.
+After this time, they will start eating some solid food.

 Are Baby Coyotes Dangerous and Do They Bite?

 Any wild animal can be dangerous, so you should assume a coyote pup could be dangerous, as well as the adult coyote that is likely near where the baby is.
 You shouldn’t try and touch a baby coyote.
-Baby coyotes like baby puppies will chew and bite.
-While depending on the size of the coyote pup, the biting and chewing may be harmless; humans should avoid wild animal to human contact.
+Baby coyotes like baby puppies, will chew and bite.
+While depending on the size of the coyote pup, the biting and chewing may be harmless; humans should avoid wild animal-to-human contact.

 What To Do With a Baby Coyote In Your Backyard?

-If you do find a baby coyote in your backyard the best thing you can do is leave it alone.
+If you do find a baby coyote in your backyard, the best thing you can do is leave it alone.
 The adult coyote is surely nearby.
-If the coyote is lost more than likely the parent will find it or it will wander off and find the rest of the pack.
+If the coyote is lost more than likely, the parent will find it, or it will wander off and find the rest of the pack.

 In Summary

-Hopefully this article has helped you better understand coyotes, they are often misunderstood animals and it can be a challenge to educate people about coyote pups.
+Hopefully, this article has helped you better understand coyotes, they are often misunderstood animals, and it can be a challenge to educate people about coyote pups.